Estevenson1994/Clothes-Store/README.md

 Found in [lib/product.rb](https://github.com/Estevenson1994/Clothes-Store/blob/master/lib/product.rb)

 This class was designed as an [ActiveType](https://github.com/makandra/active_type) class.
-This was chosen as a mock object that replicates an ActiveRecord object that is not backed by a database.
-This was chosen so that ActiveRecord could easility be implemented with further development, if it was decided to include a database.
+This object replicates an ActiveRecord object, but is not backed by a database.
+This was chosen so that ActiveRecord could easily be implemented with further development.

-#### The methods written on this class were designed to replicate ActiveRecord methods e.g.:
+#### The methods written on this class were designed to replicate ActiveRecord methods:

 #all - method that returns all product data

-#find(id) - method to find a particular product details by its id.
+#find(id) - method to find a particular product by its id.

 #### The other methods are specific to this usecase: